tedunderwood/avant/preregistration/FirstRegistration.md

 But—at least arguably—this isn’t what most people mean by literary innovation.
 A book that introduces a new technique or theme to the mystery genre might be said to resemble the future even if the mystery genre as a whole is shrinking.
 Its innovation *relative to its genre* could be seen as more important than the fortunes of the genre as a whole.
 There is thus a strong argument for calculating innovation and transience within genres.

 The challenge in doing this is that we don’t have genre tags for all books, and even if we did, it would be extremely difficult to reason about them across significant spans of time.
 Genres mutate, split, and fuse, and people have different perceptions about genre at different points in time.
 Asking whether China Miéville is in “the same genre” as JRR Tolkien would prejudge some of the questions about innovation and change we’re trying to answer.
+For that matter, we don’t know that works only influence works within the boundaries of a single genre.

 The solution we’ll advance is to compare each book only to the 5% of volumes that most closely resemble it in any given year.
 This selection of volumes won’t necessarily coincide with the boundaries of a genre as defined by human readers.
 (Genres can be much smaller than 5% of the market.)
-But then again, we don’t know that works only influence works within the boundaries of a single genre.
-Comparing to the closest 5% is a reasonable way of measuring the innovation, or durability, of a work *relative to other works that could conceivably be seen as its precedents or inheritors*.
+But comparing to the closest 5% is a reasonable way of measuring the innovation, or durability, of a work *relative to other works that could conceivably be seen as its precedents or inheritors*.

 This solution was tested experimentally in Underwood and So 2020.
 In practice, measuring novelty and transience this way produces effects that are usually in the same direction as, and fairly close to, effects measured relative to all volumes.
 But since there is a theoretical justification for the more-tightly-focused measure, and it is arguably less vulnerable to noisy outliers, we will rely primarily on that.
-We will still, however, measure and discuss precocity measured with relation to the whole dataset.
+We will still, however, measure and discuss precocity measured with relation to the whole dataset; that's a distinct measure with its own kind of significance.

+Finally, we’ll normalize measurements of novelty and precocity by converting them into z-scores relative to other books in a five-year moving window.
+We do this because these measurements can conceivably fluctuate across the timeline for a variety of reasons—ranging from real historical change to artefacts of processing.
+In this experiment we’re not asking whether the pace of innovation has changed across time; we’re asking which books were novel or durably innovative for their time.
+Normalizing relative to the immediate environment seems like a principled move, and it’s one that seemed to reduce distortion in Underwood and So 2020.

 **B1.
 Reception variables that correlate with novelty:** Equipped with these measures, we can ask which of the ten social locations itemized above tend to reward innovation.
 In other words, if we sort books using the total length of their reviews (in 2) or their tendency to be reviewed more in little magazines (in 9), which of those factors correlates most strongly with the novelty score we inferred from the book’s text?
+(We'll use Spearman correlation because we don't know the pattern will be linear.)

 Some of the reception variables we’re considering are binary (a book either is a bestseller or is not).
 Some of them are continuous (_how_ positively was a book reviewed?)
 But we can compare all the variables’ association with novelty by converting different measurements of effect size to Cohen’s _d._ We’ll focus on six measures of reception that are well attested and very different from each other: measures 2, 3, 7, 8, 9, and 10 above.